 When a guarantor enters into a formal insolvency procedure (such as an individual voluntary arrangement or bankruptcy) we will try to find out what the estimated recovery is, but insolvency practitioners are often unwilling to give information outside of the prescribed reports.
 These reports occur every 6 or 12 months, and there is no available information outside of that.
 Likewise, court procedures can take a long time to work through, especially if the defendant is putting up a defence.
 We will, where possible in these longer term cases, give you a specific date for when we will next post a comment, with a reason why that should be the next date.
 Of course, if anything significant occurs before then we will let you know.

 We hope this 2-part series by our collections team has been helpful in understanding more about how our collections and recoveries process works.
-If you have any feedback on how we could further improve loan comments, please let us know.

 The Funding Circle team